 Trail to Membar Tsho – The Burning Lake

-After being dropped off by our driver it was time to take a short walk to visit Mebar Tsho -The Burning Lake.
-To get to the actual site it required walking along a winding trail up over a hill and then down into a steep incline.
+After being dropped off by our driver, it was time to take a short walk to visit Mebar Tsho -The Burning Lake.
+Getting to the actual site required walking along a winding trail up over a hill and then down into a steep incline.

 Our guides made sure to mention that there had been some previous accidents where visitors had fallen into the water (and died), so we had to be extra careful when walking – especially around Mebar Tsho (Burning Lake) location.